Nepal gets new PM sans political stability; confidence vote to decide govt’s tenure | Politics

 “The UML will be a united party by then (by the time of the vote of trust).
 It will make a decision where to stand and we will follow that,” Gokarna Bista, a UML secretary close to Madhav Nepal, told the newspaper.

-That will leave Deuba with the support of just 123 lawmakers -- 61 from the Nepali Congress, 49 from the Maoist Centre, 12 from the Upendra Yadav faction of the Janata Samajbadi Party, and one from Rashtriya Janamorcha.
+That will leave Deuba with the support of just 123 lawmakers -- 61 from the Nepali Congress, 49 from the Maoist Centre, 12 from the Upendra Yadav faction of Janata Samajbadi Party and one from Rastriya Janamorcha.

 Deuba needs 136 votes as there are only 271 members in the House presently, the report said.

-In Deuba's probable favor, there is a legal loophole for the Madhav Nepal faction of the UML to support him and yet not be expelled from the party.
+In Deuba’s probable favour, there is a legal loophole for the Madhav Nepal faction of the UML to support him and yet not be expelled from the party.

-In its verdict on Monday, the Supreme Court said that party whip is not applicable in the case of supporting a prime minister to be appointed based on Article 76 (5).
+In its verdict on Monday, the Supreme Court said that party whip is not applicable in the case of supporting a prime minister to be appointed on the basis of Article 76 (5).

 According to senior advocate Govinda Bandi, the verdict means that the party cannot take action against its lawmakers for supporting Deuba in the vote of confidence as well.

-Whatever the legal interpretation of the Supreme Court verdict, the NC leaders are confident that the Madhav Nepal faction will continue to support them, the report said.
+Whatever the legal interpretation of the Supreme Court verdict, the NC leaders are confident that the Madhav Nepal faction will continue to support them, the report added.

+Advocate and constitutional expert Dinesh Tripathi argues that Deuba will certainly get the vote of confidence.

+The signature of 26 UML Lawmakers was the basis under which the Supreme Court made the decision to reinstate the House and appoint Deuba as Prime Minister, he said.

+The longevity of the new government mainly depends upon the Madhav Nepal faction of the UML, whose support has elevated Deuba to the top executive position, said Ganesh Shah, Standing Committee member of CPN-Maoist Centre.

+The government has four main responsibilities -- to conduct free, fair and impartial polls at all three levels, the federal Parliament, Province and local level, to bring effective programme to contain the spread of COVID-19, and provide relief package to the marginalised people hit by the pandemic, to boost the national economy, which has been severely hit by the pandemic and to rectify mistakes and wrong decisions committed by the Oli government, Shah added.

-Earlier, outgoing Prime Minister Oli accused the apex court of ''deliberately'' passing the verdict in favor of the Opposition parties.
+Earlier, outgoing Prime Minister Oli accused the apex court of ''deliberately'' passing the verdict in favour of the Opposition parties.

 Oli, 69, claimed the majority of people still supported him but he was leaving just to implement the apex court's order.
 He said the government was successful as it expedited development works across the country and made efforts to control the Covid-19 crisis.